guillaumedelaloy/Churn_analysis/README.md

 We can see that ``` ['tenure', 'MonthlyCharges', 'Contract', 'InternetService', 'PaymentMethod'] ``` contributed at 70% of the predictive power of our model.
-I summed the feature importances of the dummies in order to group it under one categorical variable, which is easier for interpretation.
+I summed the feature importances of the dummies under their corresponding categorical variables for interpretation purposes.

+#### Feature impact on churn probability